 The three main types of AF are:

-- One-off – the heart has a single episode of irregular beating (this is sometimes due to excessive alcohol intake).
+- one-off – the heart has a single episode of irregular beating (this is sometimes due to excessive alcohol intake).

-- Occasional – the heart is prone to repeat episodes of irregular beating, for short periods of time.
+- occasional – the heart is prone to repeat episodes of irregular beating, for short periods of time.
 This is known as ‘paroxysmal AF’.

-- Persistent – the heart beats irregularly all the time.
+- persistent – the heart beats irregularly all the time.
 This is known as ‘permanent AF’, ‘sustained AF’ or ‘chronic AF’.

-Stroke is a possible complication
+Stroke is a possible complication of AF

 More persistent types of AF are associated with an increased risk of stroke.
 A stroke can occur when an artery in the brain is blocked by a blood clot (embolus).
 People with AF are at increased risk of stroke because the irregularly beating atria are prone to developing blood clots.
 The incomplete contraction of the atria allows blood to pool, stagnate and congeal into a clot.